 How to move

 Pawns can only move in a counter-clockwise direction.
-Pawns leave their starting location when the player gets a score high enough with a die to allow his pawns to enter the outer circle.
+Pawns leave their starting location when the player gets a score high enough with a die to allow their pawns to enter the outer circle.
 For example, the first pawn can enter the circle with any score from 1 to 6, whereas the last one can only enter the circle with a score of 4 or more.

 A pawn must first land on this special space, and only then can it move into the next inner circle:

 A pawn can't move back to an outer circle.

 A player can stack two pawns (two being the maximum).
-To do so, he must move a pawn so that it will end its movement on a space occupied by another of his pawns.
+To do so, they must move a pawn so that it will end its movement on a space occupied by another of their pawns.
 Those two pawns are now stacked.
 This stack moves as a single pawn.
 For strategic reasons, a player can dismantle a stack by moving only one of the pawn of the stack, the second one remaining on its current space.

 A player can capture an opponent's pawn.
-To do so, he must move one of his pawn or a stack so that it will end its movement on a space occupied by an opponent's pawn or stack.
+To do so, they must move one of their pawns or a stack so that it will end its movement on a space occupied by an opponent's pawn or stack.
 In this case, the opponent's pawn or stack is permanently removed from the game.

 End of the game/Victory

 - get a "1" on a die (because all points of a die must be "burned").

 - if there are no more pawns on the board.

 The first pawn which enters the center gets 5 points, the second 4 points, the third 3 points, the fourth 2 points, and the fifth 1 point.
 If a stack enters the center when there are already four pawns there, only one of them can enter.
 In the case of a tie, the arrival order into the center will decide the ranking of the tied players.

 For a more challenging game, apply this rule: the stack cannot cross the bridge.
 Before crossing any bridge, the stack has to be dismantled first.
-This rule also applies in the innermost circle – it means that the stack cannot score in one move. -Code Blue 3458
+This rule also applies in the innermost circle – it means that the stack cannot score in one move.